romainl/Apprentice/README.md

 Apprentice is a low-contrast Vim colorscheme based on the awesome [Sorcerer](http://www.vim.org/scripts/script.php?script_id=3299) by Jeet Sukumaran.

-It’s essentially a streamlined version of the original with a reduced palette entirely taken from the default xterm palette to ensure a similar look in 256 colors-ready terminal emulators and GUI Vim.
+It’s essentially a streamlined version of the original with a reduced number of colors entirely taken from the default xterm palette to ensure a similar look in 256 colors-ready terminal emulators and GUI Vim.

 ## Preparing your environment.